Constantijn-Dinklo/3D_Noise_Modelling/README.md

 Noise can propagate in multiple ways, direct (line of sight), vertical diffracting (direct from source to receiver, where it diffracts over buildings / terrain in the cross section), reflecting (where the order is the number of reflections) and horizontal diffracting (around building corners).
 This algorithm supports direct, vertical diffracted (as Test_Cnossos supports it), and 1st order reflected paths.
 Therefore horizontal diffracted and multi order reflections are not yet supported (2nd order reflected is implemented but not used in the current release.)
 Secondly, sound does not necessarily propagate in straight lines, this is a simplification, called homogenous conditions.
-There are also favourable (where the sound does not propagate in straight lines, but in curves) and unfavourable conditions (where the sound waves are vurved towards te sky).
+There are also favourable (where the sound does not propagate in straight lines, but in curves) and unfavourable conditions (where the sound waves are curved towards the sky).
 Currently, on a horizontal level the algorithm supports only homogenous conditions.
 On a vertical level it support what is supported by Test_cnossos, which is homogenous and favourable conditions.

 For first order reflections we use two tests to verify of the theoretical reflection path is valid.
 The first test is a relative building size test te remove reflections near the edge of a building or on small buildings.
 The second test is a relative building height test in the case of buildings with common walls.
-In this case the reflected building requires to be atleast 1 meter higher then the adjacent building infront of the reflecting wall.
+In this case the reflected building requires to be at least 1 meter higher then the adjacent building in front of the reflecting wall.
 These tests filter out about all invalid paths.
 But in some scenario's paths are validated as correct, where they are not (false positive).
 This is further explained in the report (link at the top of the ReadMe)

 #### Spikes